Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ### **Images Route**

-- In the pop-up UI box, browse and select the calibration images anywhere on your computer.
+- (UI Browser) Select the calibration images anywhere on your computer.

-- In the next pop-up UI box, choose the directory to put the images in, relative to the project's root directory.
+- (UI Browser) Choose the directory to put the images in, relative to the project's root directory.
+Click **Cancel** to place them in the default location (`project_root/calibration/images/`).
 The script will automatically rename them in a format optimized for BCT as described in `defaults.m`, e.g., from {img1.jpg, img5.jpg, ..., imgK.jpg} &rarr; {Image1.jpg, Image2.jpg, ..., ImageN.jpg}.

-A mock set of 11 calibration images is provided in the repo's `Calibration` directory.
-If you have manually imported the calibration images into the project root instead, skip Steps 5&ndash;6, and the two above.
-Instead, rename them sequentially by directly running the following in the command window from the project root:
+> A set of 11 calibration images is provided in the repo's `Calibration` directory.

+If you have manually imported the calibration images somewhere into the project root instead, skip Steps 5&ndash;6 and the two above.
+Further, if these images are not in numbered order, simply rename them sequentially by directly running the following in the command window from the project root:

 ```
 >> imgs_sequential_rename
 ```

+This will ask if you want to rename a directory of images, or a subset of selected images.
+Based on your choice, you will have to locate a directory or select a set of images in a UI browser, and the images inside will be renamed.
+At this point, you can proceed to Step 7 (calibration) below.

 > WARNING: `imgs_sequential_rename.m` will rename the files without making copies of the original.
 Make a backup of the original images before you run it!

 ### **Video Route**

-- In the pop-up UI box, browse and select the calibration video from anywhere on your computer.
+- (UI Browser) Select the calibration video from anywhere on your computer.
 The script will copy and auto-convert it to MP4 if it is in any other format.

-- In the next pop-up UI box, select the path to save the video to within the project directory.
+- (UI Browser) Select the path to save the video to within the project directory.
 The script will then auto-run `calib_extract_vid_frames.m` to extract the video frames.

+- (UI Browser) Select the directory to extract the frames into.
+Alternatively, click **Cancel** to quickly use the default directory instead (`calibration/frames/`).

 - Enter the starting and stopping times for the video in HMS format when prompted.
 E.g., for 15&ndash;30 seconds, enter `00:00:15` for start and `00:00:30` for stop time.
 By default (blank inputs) the whole video is used.